the-difference-engine/we-r-next-generation/README.md

 # We-R-Next-Generation

-## What This Is
+## What this is
 This is part of the We-R-Next-Generation web application.
 It is written in Ruby using the Sinatra library and deployed to Heroku.
 This API provides the backend for a single-page application written in JavaScript with the Vue framework.

-## Standing up a local version of the app for development
+## Standing up a local version of the application for development
 - Install [docker][1] and start it locally.
 - Clone this repository and the [we-r-next-generation-web repo][2].
 - Navigate to this directory at the command line and run `docker-compose up`.
 This will pull images for MongoDB, Ruby, and Node, build the backend and frontend apps, and stand up three containers.